shippus/power-scheduler/README.md

 # power-scheduler
-Simple bash GTK utility to schedule a shutdown in Linux systems.
+Simple bash GTK (Zenity) utility to schedule a shutdown in Linux systems.

 # How to use
 Requirements: